 - wavelet [Wavelet object or name string, or 2-tuple of wavelets] Wavelet to use.
 This can also be a tuple of wavelets to apply per axis in axes. - level [int] The number of decomposition steps to perform. - start_level [int, optional] The level at which the decomposition will start (default: 0) - axes [2-tuple of ints, optional] Axes over which to compute the SWT.
-Repeated elements are not allowed.
+Repeated elements are not allowed. - trim_approx [bool, optional] If True, approximation coefficients at the final level are retained. - norm [bool, optional] If True, transform is normalized so that the energy of the coefficients will be equal to the energy of data.
+In other words, np.linalg.norm(data.ravel()) will equal the norm of the concatenated transform coefficients when trim_approx is True.

-coeffs [list] Approximation and details coefficients (for start_level = m):
+coeffs [list] Approximation and details coefficients (for start_level = m).
+If trim_approx is True, approximation coefficients are retained for all levels: